 A UNIX terminal ordinarily operates in full-duplex mode.
 Characters may be typed at any time, even while output is occurring, and are only lost when the system's character input buffers become completely choked, which is rare, or when the user has accumulated the maximum allowed number of input characters that have not yet been read by some program.
 Currently this limit is 256 characters.
-In RAW mode, the terminal driver throws away all input and output without notice when the limit is reached.
-In CBREAK or cooked mode it refuses to accept any further input and, if in the new line discipline, rings the terminal bell.
+In the old terminal driver all the saved characters are thrown away when the limit is reached, without notice; the new driver simply refuses to accept any further input, and rings the terminal bell.